Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 * As prerequisite, the basic version of the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please follow the instructions in [Install the Basic Portfolio Demo](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-adapter-java#install-the-basic-portfolio-demo) to install it.
 * Download this project.
-* Get the `lightstreamer.min.js` file for Web Client SDK version 8.0.x from [npm](https://www.npmjs.com/package/lightstreamer-client-web/v/8.0.7) or [unpkg](https://unpkg.com/lightstreamer-client-web@8.0/lightstreamer.min.js) and put it in the `src/PortfolioDemo_Basic/js` folder of the project.
+* Get the `lightstreamer.min.js` file from [npm](https://www.npmjs.com/package/lightstreamer-client-web) or [unpkg](https://unpkg.com/lightstreamer-client-web/lightstreamer.min.js) and put it in the `src/PortfolioDemo_Basic/js` folder of the project.
-  Alternatively, you can generate a customized lightstreamer.min.js library containing only the classes you actually use;
-  see the build instructions on the [GitHub page](https://github.com/Lightstreamer/Lightstreamer-lib-client-javascript#building).
-  In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, ConnectionSharing, and StatusWidget modules.
 * Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/PortfolioDemo_Basic/js` folder of the project.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 Please follow these steps:
     * create the folder `<LS_HOME>/pages/PortfolioDemo_Basic`, and copy here the contents of the `src/PortfolioDemo_Basic` folder;